alessandromagrini/gammadlm/README.md

-R (The R Project for Statistical Computing) needs to be installed on your system in order to use the `CobbDouglas` package.
+R (The R Project for Statistical Computing) needs to be installed on your system in order to use the `gammadlm` package.
 R can be downloaded from https://www.r-project.org/.

 To install the `CobbDouglas` package, open the console of R and type:
 ```